Updated March 21, 2026

 Photos credit: Jasper Park Lodge

-I was glad we got to see the little town of Jasper and Jasper National Park before fire wiped them out in 2024.
+We were glad we got to see the little town of Jasper and Jasper National Park before fire wiped them out in 2024.

-Jasper was the coolest little town you could easily walk from one end to the other.
+Jasper was the coolest little town.
+You could easily walk from one end to the other.
 What struck me about Jasper was the sense of community among the residents of Jasper.
 In walking around Jasper, we stumbled on their community garden and a woman working there gave us a tour of the huge garden.

 Town of Jasper with its 2 Brothers totem pole